emojicode/emojicode.github.io/src/reference/callables.md

 of value types and enums, though, can only be captured in non-escaping closures.
 Thus the above sample would not compile if 🕵 was a value type.

-The example belows shows how the instance variable of a value type can be captured in a non-escaping closure:
+The example below shows how the instance variable of a value type can be captured in a non-escaping closure:

 ```